New interest in the virgjinesha inspires us to re-post our coverage from 2012.

 Qamile Stema said she would die a virgin.
 Had she married, she joked, it would have been to a traditional Albanian woman.
 “I guess you could say I was partly a woman and partly a man, but of course I never did everything a man does,” she said.
 “I liked my life as a man.
 I have no regrets.”

-Photographer Jill Peters has captured images of sworn virgins, including this images of Lumia from 2011:Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Photographer Jill Peters has captured images of sworn virgins, including this images of Lumia from 2011:Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.